 A real property trade or business is any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing, or brokerage trade or business.

 Services you performed as an employee are not treated as performed in a real property trade or business unless you owned more than 5% of the stock (or more than 5% of the capital or profits interest) in the employer.

-Note: If an activity qualifies for the exception described above in 2002, but has a prior year unallowed passive loss, the prior year unallowed loss is treated as a loss from a former passive activity.
+Note: If a rental real estate activity is not a passive activity for the current year, any prior year unallowed loss is treated as a loss from a former passive activity.
 See Former Passive Activities on page 6.